 - 2 garlic cloves

-- 1/2 cup of veg broth (to saute the veggies)
+- 1/4 cup to 1/2 cup of veg broth for oil-free OR 1 tablespoon olive oil (to saute veggies)

 - 1 teaspoon each garlic powder + onion powder